idris-bayes/prob-fx/README.md

-An experimental port of the Haskell library [prob-fx](https://github.com/min-nguyen/prob-fx) to Idris2.
+An experimental port of the Haskell library [prob-fx](https://github.com/min-nguyen/prob-fx) for probabilistic programming to Idris2.